 Our consulting services in this area generally involves the facilitation of due diligence for business owners between their transaction team and the buyer’s transaction team.
 The benefit of this service is that it provides third party supervision and documentation of due diligence activity, in addition to, monitoring that progress is being made on a reasonable time schedule.

-The legal documents associated with a business sale transaction should be prepared and/or reviewed by separate business attorneys for both the buyer and seller.
+The legal documents associated with a business sale transaction should be prepared and/or reviewed by business attorneys representing the buyer and seller.
 This documentation will affect your rights and should be understood completely prior to signature.
 If you do not have an attorney with business transaction experience please contact us and we will provide you with the names of some individuals to interview.

 Our consulting services in this area generally involve the review of legal documents to determine based on our business & transactional experience whether they are “fair and reasonable”, if any previously negotiated transactional elements have been changed or deleted, or if any typical or standard elements have not been included.